Consider this glossary an aperitif to prepare your palate for what’s to come.

 W: Wild Striped Bass

-Like I said, sustainable food continues to be on trend in 2018 and now more than ever, consumers are checking the pulse on Seafoodwatch.com to help make educated decisions on what type of seafood is okay to purchase and what should be avoided.
+Sustainable seafood continues to be on trend in 2018.
+Now more than ever, consumers are checking the pulse on Seafoodwatch.com to help make educated decisions on what type of seafood is okay to purchase and what should be avoided.
 Wild Striped Bass is a sustainable choice for Mother Earth; bluefin tuna is not.

-Everybody loves the idea of a sugar-free alternative that looks and tastes like sugar which is why sugar substitutes like xylitol still capture our attention despite the skepticism of health benefits.
+Everybody loves the idea of a sugar-free alternative that tastes like sugar, which is why sugar substitutes like xylitol still capture our attention despite the skepticism of health benefits.
 Find it next to your coffee or in your chewing gum.

 Y: Yacon Syrup